-I am going away for January term or the December recess or summer; where do I leave my car.
+I am going away for January term or the December recess or summer; where do I leave my car?
 Because of the possibility of snow, vehicles left on campus while the owner is away during the winter must be left in Gorse Lot.
 Vehicles left in other areas may be towed at the owner's expense.
 During the summer campus parking lots are not available for the storage of vehicles.
 Vehicles with signs of inactivity will be removed.

 How much does it cost to register?
-Resident students are charged \$150 for the year or \$125 to park at the Equestrian Center.
-Commuter students are charged \$100.
-Five College students can park in designated spaces on campus for free, as long as they obtain a pass from the Parking Office.
+Resident students are charged \$150 for the year for a Resident Student Parking Decal or \$100 for a Resident Student Perimeter Decal.
+Resident Student Perimeter Decals are valid in the back of Gorse Lot, the Upper level of Ham/Macgregor Lot and the Equestrian Center only.
+Commuter students are charged \$100 and may park in any designated student parking space.
+Five College students can park in Perimeter Lots on campus for free, as long as they obtain a pass from the Parking Office.
 Faculty and staff members are not charged for parking on campus.